oda-hub/dispatcher-app/interfaces.md

 In general, the authority to demand roles should be given to plugins when possible.
-They should be able to control access to themselves by instructing dispatcher, with default plugin roles set in **plugin configuriation**.
+They should be able to control access to themselves by instructing the dispatcher, with default plugin roles set in **plugin configuriation**.

 Dispatcher (and instrument plugin) treatment of the may be more complex, and uses combination of request parameters with roles by overriding dispatcher [method](https://github.com/oda-hub/dispatcher-app/blob/master/cdci_data_analysis/flask_app/dispatcher_query.py#L794).